 Proprietary House Located in Perth Amboy at 149 Kearny Ave, Proprietary House is a state owned Revolutionary War site.
 It is the last-standing mansion of a royal governor from the original 13 colonies, where the last royal governor William Franklin (son of Benjamin Franklin) was arrested in June 1776.
 Proprietary House holds re-enactments and tours and hosts live music events.
 The long history of the house is a fascinating story to hear on a tour.
 The site was often featured on the popular program Ghost Hunters and annually the Proprietary House Association hosts a haunted tour.
 Proprietary House is on the New Jersey Register of Historic Places and National Register of Historic Places.
 Proprietary House was recently in the new Ken Burns documentary on Benjamin Franklin.
 The Proprietary House historic restoration was recently profiled in Architect Magazine.
 Check out www.theproprietaryhouse.org

-Perth Amboy Ferry Slip The Perth Amboy Ferry Slip at 300 Front St has been used as a venue for music, special and weddings.
+Perth Amboy Ferry Slip The Perth Amboy Ferry Slip at 300 Front St has been used as a venue for music, special events and weddings.
 There is a cozy Ferry Slip Museum with a great exhibit.
 The Ferry Slip is on the New Jersey Register of Historic Places and National Register of Historic Places.
 Ferry service on the site dates back to 1684 and regular ferry service crossing the Arthur Kill lasted from 1709 to 1963.

 Perth Amboy City Hall Perth Amboy City Hall is the oldest operating municipal building in the country located at 260 High St. The Perth Amboy City Hall is on the New Jersey Register of Historic Places and National Register of Historic Places.
 In 1789, Perth Amboy was the State Capital and City Hall is where New Jersey ratified the Bill of Rights, becoming the first state to do so.